kalyan926/FineTuning-using-QLORA/README.md

 ## Why Fine-Tuning with QLORA Technique

 Fine-tuning large language models is crucial for adapting them to specific tasks and domains.
 Traditional fine-tuning methods require loading the entire model into memory and updating its parameters, which is computationally expensive and often infeasible on medium-sized GPU resources.
-For instance, a 1B parameter model takes 4GB of GPU RAM at 32-bit precision.
-However, training this model requires memory for parameters, gradients, optimizer states, activations and temp memory, totaling about ~20GB of GPU RAM, which far exceeds the capacity of most single GPUs.
+For instance, a 1B parameter model takes 4GB of memory at 32-bit precision and training this model requires memory for parameters, gradients, optimizer states, activations and temp memory, totaling about ~24GB of GPU RAM, which far exceeds the capacity of most single GPUs.

 **Model Parameter:** 4 bytes per parameter\
 **Gradients:** 4 bytes per parameter\
 **ADAM Optimizer:** 8 bytes per parameter (2 states)\
 **Activations and temp memory:** 8 bytes per parameter (variable size)\
 **Total:** 4 bytes parameter (model) + 20 extra bytes per paramter (training)\
-So, the memory needed to train is **~5X** the memory needed to store the model.
+So, the memory needed to train is additionally **~5X** the memory needed to store the model.

 The QLORA technique addresses these challenges by quantizing the model's weights to lower precision and introducing low-rank adapters (LoRA) to the linear layers.
 This approach reduces the model size and the number of trainable parameters, making fine-tuning feasible on limited hardware while maintaining performance.